TomHinkle.net

 I have also done more google apps scripting than anyone should do in one lifetime.

-• Around five years ago I made the jump from regular old bike-commuter to bonafide cycling nut.
+• Around six years ago I made the jump from regular old bike-commuter to bonafide cycling nut.

 I have three bikes I ride a lot now: